Generalized quiver varieties and triangulated categories

 Finally, we call a $\cc$--module $M$ {\em pointwise finite-dimensional} if $M(x)$ is finite-dimensional for each object $x$ of $\cc$.
-For an object $x$, we denote by $S_x$ the simple module given by the functor that sends the object $x$ to $k$ and every non-isomorphic object to zero.

-For all triangulated categories $\ct$, we shall denote by $\Sigma$ the shift functor, by $\tau$ the Auslander-Reiten translation and by $S$ the Serre functor of $\ct$, if they exist.
+For all triangulated categories $\ct$, we shall denote by $\Sigma$ the shift functor.
+We will denote by $\tau$ the Auslander-Reiten translation and by $S$ the Serre functor of $\ct$, if they exist.
 We will denote by $\cd_Q$ the bounded derived category of finite-dimensional $kQ$--modules.
 Note also that we always compose arrows from left to right.